 It’s estimated that 72% of online shoppers abandon their carts before they make a purchase.
 That’s a lot of traffic, and those are potential sales that you’re missing out on.
-That’s where retargeting comes in.
-Without retargeting, only 8% of those abandoners are going to come back to complete their transaction.
+Here is where retargeting comes in.
+Without retargeting, only 8% of those customers are going to come back to complete their transaction.
 With retargeting, that number jumps up to 26%.
 If you didn’t realize it before, hopefully now you see that retargeting really should be a must for online merchants.

 However, it can be hard to effectively use retargeting to capture and hold the attention of your customers.
 Online consumer behavior is an involved process, with the majority of shoppers doing significantly more research and comparisons for different product options and companies before committing to a purchase.

-There are also a number of additional influences on a potential customer due to the sheer volume of available options, as well as a heightened reliance on social media to "get to know" your brand rather than just your website, that all contribute to the final decision-making process.
+There are also a number of additional influences on a potential customer, that all contribute to the final decision-making process.
+Some of these include the sheer volume of available options, as well as a heightened reliance on social media to "get to know" your brand instead of browsing through the website.

 This helps explain why it's estimated that more than 95% of traffic does not convert upon the first visit, meaning that an initial marketing campaign is never going to successfully drive sales as a stand-alone strategy.
 Unless the subsequent retargeting campaign is effective, an acceptable ROI is extremely unlikely.

-The goal of retargeting is to establish a brand awareness that is both relevant and current in the mind of a potential customer, requiring a specific messaging that is not only enticing but also driven by the customers’ own needs and behaviors.
-Placement, frequency, and content are other important factors that can affect the way in which the relationship with a customer develops.
+The goal of retargeting is to establish a brand awareness campaign that is both relevant and current in the mind of a potential customer.
+This often requires a specific message that is not only enticing but also driven by the customers’ own needs and behaviors.
+Placement, frequency, and content are other important factors that can affect how the relationship with a customer develops.

 With this in mind, there are a number of potential pitfalls to take into consideration when creating a successful retargeting strategy.